AAR410 - Fundamentals of Research

 Topics to be addressed in this unit include:

-• What is research?
-What is the research process?
+• what is the research process?

-• The elements of research design
+• the elements of research design

-• Finding, reviewing and engaging others' research
+• finding, reviewing and engaging others' research

-• Designing feasible research questions or research aims
+• designing feasible research questions or research aims

-• How to collect, generate, record and/or analyse data
+• how to collect, generate, record and/or analyse data

-• Ethical issues in research
+• ethical issues in research

-• Writing research and/or funding proposals and reports
+• writing research and/or funding proposals and reports

 Unit Fee Information